beyzabasaran/ECOFLY-Airline-Ticket-Booking-Database-System/README.md

 admin can also list all the booked flights by the users with booking information and add/change pick up points for the boarding.

+*Default data tables for passengers,flights,pick up points,booked flights etc. exists in the MS SQL Server; whenever a new booking happens new booking information recorded to the existing tables.